-On top of that and to further complicate things, the cheap design services that give you the tools to take care of the design process yourself almost always have a closed system or a proprietary format that only runs on their software and on their hardware.
-On the totally custom web design services that don’t even start at anything below a whopping $1,000 or more, you may have a design made that you actually know nothing about and would not be able to make small edits without the designer’s services, again costing you time and money each time.
+On top of that and to further complicate things, the cheap design services that give you the tools to take care of the design process yourself almost always have a closed system or a proprietary format.
+This then only runs on their software and on their hardware.
+On the totally custom web design services that don’t even start at anything below a whopping $1,000 or more, you may have a design made that you actually know nothing about.
+You also would not be able to make small edits without the designer’s services.
+This again costs you time and money each time.

 Long-Term Costs – And what it really costs you

 So is there a reason why this is the case?
 What has many design companies worried is the rise in an open source Content Management System (CMS) called WordPress.
 Having an open source system results in thousands of developers being able to contribute to the most popular content management system in the world today by adding to its features, flexibility, and ease of use.
 (Content Management System is also a fancy way of saying website builder btw!)
-With over 60 million downloads of the just latest update to WordPress and powering over 28% of all websites on the Internet that has to start to tell you something…
+Over 60 million downloads of the just latest update to WordPress.
+WordPress also powers over 29% of all websites on the Internet.
+That has to start to tell you something…

 WordPress continues to be the dominating content management system with 58.5% market share.
 It is the fastest growing content management system for the 7th year in a row. – https://w3techs.com/